Lobby Preview

 Video input preview

-The SDK comes with a pre-build VideoPreview component that handles video input stream preview.
+The SDK comes with a pre-built VideoPreview component that handles video input stream preview.
 It also presents various UIs based on video playing state (starting, playing, unavailable video devices).
 In the example below, we are assembling a custom video preview using SDK's VideoPreview component and our custom UI components for each playing state.

 import {